heysokam/wgpu/readme.md

-# ngpu : Native GPU library in Nim
+# ngpu : Native WebGPU library in Nim
 Rendering library, targeting the design concepts of the WebGPU API.
 Don't be fooled by the `web` in the name.
 This project's target is native gpu usage.